Principles of Modern Biology/Designing Drugs

 In addition to the online quizzes, there will be several other homework assignments throughout the semester.
 Other assignments include (but are not limited to) a bioinformatics assignment, a global health presentation, and an optional poster presentation.
 More information on these assignments will be distributed.

-There will be a midterm and final exam to measure learning during the semester.
-These will be untimed take-home exams.
-Textbooks, notebooks, lab manual, Google, etc. may be used to find information during the exams.
-Discussing the exam with anyone during the exam period is not allowed.
+There will be a midterm take home assessment to measure learning during the semester.
+This will be untimed.
+Textbooks, notebooks, lab manual, Google, etc. may be used to find information during the exams, but you should not use AI.
+Discussing the assessment with anyone during the assessment period is not allowed.
 Emphasis will be placed on your understanding of concepts, ability to apply this understanding to solve problems and your ability to find relevant information and communicate your understanding, rather than memorization of facts.
 The exams will cover material presented in the textbook, lab and covered in class, including media discussions.

 Laboratory notebooks and lab reports